Amauriotjr/Best-Recipe-Agent/README.md

 - missing ingredients;
 - source links when available.

-## External Data Sources
+## External Data Source

-This project uses two external data sources.

-### TheMealDB API

-TheMealDB API is used as an online recipe source.

-The system searches recipes using the first ingredient provided by the user.
-After retrieving recipes, the agent applies its own matching and ranking logic using all ingredients entered by the user.

-### GitHub Recipe Dataset

-This project also uses recipe data adapted from the public GitHub repository:
+This project uses recipe data adapted from the public GitHub repository:

 ```text
 https://github.com/dpapathanasiou/recipes
 ```

-The dataset is used as a large local recipe source.
+The dataset is used as the main recipe source.

 The external repository itself is not committed directly into this project repository.
 It is downloaded locally into: